industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Deploy and start the project.

-## Collect data in IE Flow Creator and calculate KPIs
+## Collect data in Flow Creator and calculate KPIs

 Open the IE Flow Creator App from the IED Web UI and import the [flows.json](../src/flows.json) file from the source folder.